Clan MacAlister: 17th century

 In 1631, Archibald MacAlister of Tarbet visited William Alexander, 1st Earl of Stirling and acknowledged him as his chief.
 This was despite the fact the MacAlisters of Loup are today considered the chiefs of the clan.
 In 1689, a French ship which had sailed from Ireland reached Kintyre and was taken by MacAlister of Loup and Angus Campbell of Kilberry.
 The two lairds put the ship under guard and wrote to Argyll, who was attending the Convention of the Estates, asking for instructions as to what to do with it.
-According to A. and A. Macdonald, there is evidence to suggest that members of Clan MacAlister, possibly under their chief, took part in the Battle of Killiecrankie.
+According to A. and A. Macdonald, there is evidence to suggest that members of Clan MacAlister, possibly under their chief Alexander MacAlister, 8th of Loup, took part in the Battle of Killiecrankie.